-Decorating your mantel for fall is like the icing on the cake to a cozy, fall home feel.
+Decorating your mantel for fall is like the icing on the cake to a cozy, fall-home feel.
 I’m sharing two subtly different neutral looks to try on your own mantel.
 Having various textures and layering your decor is key to this look.

-You can use various color wood items, galvanized metals, glass items (like these amber lit pumpkins here), cement bowls or planters, dried or faux florals, and real or faux seasonal items such as gourds, pumpkins, and squash.
+You can use various color wood items, galvanized metals, glass items (like these amber-lit pumpkins here), cement bowls or planters, dried or faux florals, and real or faux seasonal items such as gourds, pumpkins, and squash.

 These neutral fall looks do not scream, I just bought all the fall things, but rather than bring in fall through the overall feel and look.
 Swap out lightweight blankets for heavier blankets.

-You can learn how to make your own here or this one is a great option for the ones not looking for a DIY.
-Even though they are cream/off white blankets, the thicker, knobby textures are inline with fall.
+You can learn how to make your own here, or go here for a great option if you are not looking for a DIY.
+Even though they are cream/off-white blankets, the thicker, knobby textures are in line with fall.
 And, yay for lots of cozy blankets being available to snuggle up with.

 I love having ambient lighting, especially with the evenings getting darker earlier, by adding candles around our home and through string/twinkle lights.
-Looking for Both this clear glass pumpkin and these amber light pumpkins (larger one here, smaller one here) come with cozy twinkle lights.
-How fun is that?!
+Both the clear glass pumpkin and these amber light pumpkins come with cozy twinkle lights.

-The addition of something black on our otherwise creamy color-scheme adds dimension and depth to the mantel.
+The addition of something black to our otherwise creamy color scheme adds dimension and depth to the mantel.
 I love the whitewashed look on top of it, which adds a soft feel.

 I hope you feel inspired to try out a neutral mantel look in your own home now.
 A few simple changes from summer can create the layered, full of cozy textures fall look I’ve shared here.
 Cheers to these cooler, crisper days!